 The Menopause and Epilepsy

-During menopause, the body produces fewer hormones, resulting in the stopping of menstrual cycles.
-As mentioned earlier, any fluctuations in hormone levels could affect the frequency and severity of seizures.
+During menopause, the body produces fewer hormones, which leads to the end of menstrual cycles.
+As mentioned earlier, changes in hormone levels can impact both the frequency and severity of seizures.

 Menopause can cause a wide range of symptoms, some of which may trigger seizures.
 Stress, dehydration and sweating are among the list of common seizure triggers.
 Therefore, menopausal symptoms such as mood swings, night sweats and hot flushes, could trigger seizures in women with epilepsy.